 2010-11 season was about par for the course, although two places lower than what got Penney the sack on the previous season, whilst in the 2011-12 season he matched Penney with a 16th pace finish.

-This year, they're slightly lower than that, but tempered that with a fine FA Cup run that involved knocking out Liverpool.
+The 2012-13 season saw Oldham manage a fine FA Cup run that involved knocking out Liverpool.
 However, one week later, Dickov fell on his sword - badged as a resignation, although with his Chairman having hardly been supportive in the week leading up to it.
 In stepped Lee Johnson - a surprise choice as the youngest manager in the Football League at the age of just 31.
 But those Glovers fans who know his father rather well, will know that if Lee can make himself even the slightest of a chip off the old block, that he could turn into a great appointment for the Latics.
 The early signs are that this may be the case.
 He steered them clear of relegation problems, with a 19th place finish, whilst the 2013-14 campaign saw a slight improvement as they reached a 15th place slot.
 This season though, Johnson Jnr has broken through - as we close in on the halfway stage of the 2014-15 season, they lie in the final play-off position, and thus stand a chance of becoming this year's 'surprise package' - the Yeovil Town, or the Leyton Orient that defies the odds in terms of playing budget to push a few of the Prestons and Sheffield Uniteds of League One off their perch.

 Back to Top of Page